jvanhei/demand_forecasting_challenge/README.md

 <H3> Conclusions </H3>
-A time series forecasting model was developed using gradient boosting algorithm (LightGBM) with lags of up to 20 weeks to forecast order demand and achieved a reasonable accuracy (R^2 = 85.7%) on the test data (weeks 136 to 145 for 3600 time series).
-The model can forecast RMSE predictions and confidence (quantile) estimates, and was optimized using feature engineering, feature selection and hyperparameter tuning in a semi-automated fashion.
-Slow (subtle) time-dependence of the features over the course of the data (155 weeks) was observed and its modeling can be investigated further (e.g. capturing effects of inflation with slow price increases).
+A time series forecasting model was developed using gradient boosting algorithm (LightGBM) with lags of up to 20 weeks to forecast order demand and achieved a reasonable accuracy (RMLSE=0.4724, RMSE=105.0, R^2 = 85.58%) on the test data (weeks 136 to 145 for 3600 time series).
+The model can forecast RMSE predictions and confidence (log quantile) estimates, and was optimized using feature engineering, feature selection and hyperparameter tuning in a semi-automated manner.

 ```python